 - An improved A141 (partially on a new alignment), which has been a distant plan for some time, is included.
 I’ve suggested dualling this to Wyton airfield as it’s already quite busy at peak times and will be made yet busier by the new developments.
 It would be nice for some of junctions it has to be grade-separated, but that would require a more significant upgrade proposal (it would have to have far fewer junctions spend much of its length running significantly below or above the natural ground level).

-- Given the third river crossing and improved A141, I’ve included the development of Wyton airfield (including plenty of new green space), which would become much more accessible.
+- Given the third river crossing and improved A141, I’ve included the development of Wyton airfield (a little different from the proposed masterplan: much more green space), which would become much more accessible.

 - After researching and drawing the map, potential future areas for development (beyond specific current proposals) became clearer, and I’ve marked these as very fuzzy light-blue blobs.
 Topography14 and major roads make much development to the west difficult.
 There is much more potential around the southern edge of Godmanchester and to the north and north-east of Huntingdon though.